 The cost of compliance can be cut spectacularly when it comes to prove one company’s good faith regarding declarations needed in some regulation environnement.
 Heavily regulated industries need to provide detailed informations concerning multiple fields of the company’s business to regulators.
 It could be applied to personal data (GDPR), food traceability, healthcare data, chemical components, financial and tax data etc. With this technology it’s possible to address compliance with simplicity, and organize real transparency to regulators, again, without compromising confidentiality or privacy.

 Human resources management involve a lot of contracts and agreements between the company and its collaborators.
 Those documents can be secured with Woleet technology to protect both parties and simplify the way organization manages HR workflows.

 Check the first article of this series explaining the benefits of Bitcoin proofs in legal departments “What is the legal value of Bitcoin proof?”.

-Next week: what are the differences with traditional trust solutions?
+Next blog post: what are the differences with traditional trust solutions?